RenaudWasTaken/cdi/SPEC.md

 The `containerSpec` field describes edits to be made to the OCI specification.
 Currently only three kinds of edits can be made to the OCI specification: `devices`, `mounts` and `hooks`.

 The `containerSpec` field is referenced in two places in the specification:
-  * At the device level, where the edits MUST only be made if the matching device is specified on the CLI
+  * At the device level, where the edits MUST only be made if the matching device is requested by the container runtime user.
-  * At the container level, where the edits MUST be made if any of the of the device defined in the `devices` field are specified on the CLI.
+  * At the container level, where the edits MUST be made if any of the of the device defined in the `devices` field are requested.

 The `containerSpec` field has the following definition: